 Techniques for Monitoring and Measuring

-Joint work with: Minlan Yu (Harvard University) and Vijay Gopalakrishnan (AT&T Labs Research)
+Joint work with: Minlan Yu (Harvard University)

 Network virtualization promises to revolutionize how networks are built and operated.
 While there has been a lot of focus on the flexibility and cost reduction that software-based virtualized networks promise, the move to software opens new doors for network measurement and monitoring of networks and network functions.
 In this tutorial, we discuss the opportunities, challenges, and advances in monitoring and measuring virtualized networks and network functions.
 We aim to demonstrate that using these advances, one can not only overcome the challenges that come with an unproven and maturing technology, but also have monitoring and measurement capabilities that have so far eluded large physical appliance-based networks, in general.